NicholasYJH/NicholasYJH/Capstone1.md

 ### Conclusion

 With the help of this project, it allows me to understand the process of data preparation and the business objective.
-Withe the different slicers in place, the dashboard became interactive and allow user to drill down and analyse the specific data which gives a better picture to the targeted audience.
+With the different slicers in place, the dashboard became interactive and allow user to drill down and analyse the specific data which gives a better picture to the targeted audience.

 <b>Please download and view the two files at the top of the page to see the complete presentation slides and projects</b>